Thirteen Colonies

-The Thirteen Colonies, also known as the Thirteen British Colonies, the Thirteen American Colonies, were a group of British colonies on the Atlantic coast of North America.
-Founded in the 17th and 18th centuries, the American Enlightenment led these colonies to revolution, and declaring full independence in July 1776.
-With victory over Britain in the American Revolutionary War the former colonies were confirmed as the new United States of America.
-Just prior to declaring independence, the Thirteen Colonies in their traditional groupings were: New England (New Hampshire; Massachusetts; Rhode Island; Connecticut); Middle (New York; New Jersey; Pennsylvania; Delaware); Southern (Maryland; Virginia; North Carolina; South Carolina; and Georgia).
-The Thirteen Colonies came to have very similar political, constitutional, and legal systems, dominated by Protestant English-speakers.
-The first of these colonies was Virginia Colony in 1607, a Southern colony.
-While all these colonies needed to become economically viable, the founding of the New England colonies, as well as the colonies of Maryland and Pennsylvania, were substantially motivated by their founders' concerns related to the practice of religion.
+The Thirteen Colonies were the British colonies on the Atlantic coast of North America which broke away from the British Crown in the American Revolutionary War (1775–1783), and joined to form the United States of America.

+The Thirteen Colonies in their traditional groupings were: the New England Colonies (New Hampshire, Massachusetts, Rhode Island, and Connecticut); the Middle Colonies (New York, New Jersey, Pennsylvania, and Delaware); and the Southern Colonies (Maryland, Virginia, North Carolina, South Carolina, and Georgia).
+These colonies were part of British America, which also included territory in The Floridas, the Caribbean, and what is today Canada.

+The Thirteen Colonies were separately administered under the Crown, but had similar political, constitutional, and legal systems, and each was dominated by Protestant English-speakers.
+The first of the colonies, Virginia, was established at Jamestown in 1607.
+Maryland, Pennsylvania, and the New England Colonies were substantially motivated by their founders' concerns related to the practice of religion.
 The other colonies were founded for business and economic expansion.
-The Middle Colonies were established on an earlier Dutch colony, New Netherland.
-All the Thirteen Colonies were part of Britain's possessions in the New World, which also included territory in Canada, Florida, and the Caribbean.
+The Middle Colonies were established on the former Dutch colony of New Netherland.

-The colonial population grew from about 2,000 to 2.4 million between 1625 and 1775, displacing Native Americans.
-This population included people subject to a system of slavery which was legal in all of the colonies prior to the American Revolutionary War.
-In the 18th century, the British government operated its colonies under a policy of mercantilism, in which the central government administered its possessions for the economic benefit of the mother country.
+Between 1625 and 1775, the colonial population grew from 2 thousand to 2.4 million, largely displacing the region's Native Americans.
+The population included people subject to a system of slavery, which was legal in all of the colonies.
+In the 18th century, the British government operated under a policy of mercantilism, in which the central government administered its colonies for Britain's economic benefit.

-The Thirteen Colonies had a high degree of self-governance and active local elections, and they resisted London's demands for more control.
-The French and Indian War (1754–1763) against France and its Indian allies led to growing tensions between Britain and the Thirteen Colonies.
-During the 1750s, the colonies began collaborating with one another instead of dealing directly with Britain.
-With the help of colonial printers and newspapers these inter-colonial activities and concerns were shared and cultivated a sense of a united American identity and led to calls for protection of the colonists' "Rights as Englishmen", especially the principle of "no taxation without representation".
-Conflicts with the British government over taxes and rights led to the American Revolution, in which the colonies worked together to form the Continental Congress.
-The colonists fought the American Revolutionary War (1775–1783) with the aid of the Kingdom of France and, to a much smaller degree, the Dutch Republic and the Kingdom of Spain.
+The 13 colonies had a degree of self-governance and active local elections, and they resisted London's demands for more control over them.
+The French and Indian War (1754–1763) against France and its Indian allies led to growing tensions between Britain and the 13 colonies.
+During the 1750s, the colonies began collaborating instead of dealing directly with Britain.
+With the help of colonial printers and newspapers, these inter-colonial activities and concerns were shared and led to calls for protection of the colonists' "Rights as Englishmen", especially the principle of "no taxation without representation".

+Late 18th century conflicts with the British government over taxes and rights led to the American Revolution, in which the Thirteen Colonies joined for the first time to form the Continental Congress and raised the Continental Army, declaring independence in 1776.
+They fought the Revolutionary War with the aid of the Kingdom of France and, to a much lesser degree, the Dutch Republic and the Kingdom of Spain.